-Innes National Park was the National Parks SA/Nature Play SA Park of the month for January 2019 and because it’s one of my favourite places to visit we’ve come up with a few Innes Itinerary ideas in case you’re planning a school holiday visit
+Innes National Park is one of my families most favourite places to visit so we’ve come up with a few Innes Itinerary ideas in case you’re planning a school holiday visit

 So, where is Innes you ask?
 Innes National Park is located on the Yorke Peninsula, around 3.5 hours from Adelaide.
 You’ll more than likely head North out of Adelaide to Port Wakefield, turn left and drive past Ardrossan, Minlaton, Warooka and then into Marion Bay, the last town before you hit Innes.